 The benefit of adding Mica Essence to your primer is simple.
-If you do not want a solid color to shadow through your Metallix, you can use Mica Essence in your CA-FD, Metallix Epoxy, and MVEP.
-When Denatured Alcohol is sprayed on the REAL METALLIX SHOW COAT surface, it can cause a separation where the Metallix will push away and reveal the primer.
+If you do not want a solid color to shadow through your Metallix, you can use Mica Essence in your MVR-9 clear.
+When Denatured Alcohol is sprayed on the REAL METALLIX SHOW COAT surface, it can cause a separation where the Metallix will push away and reveal the primer coat below.